- 43.3–45.3 in

 - The Wild Turkey and the Muscovy Duck are the only two domesticated birds native to the New World.

-- In the early 1500s, European explorers brought home and domesticated Wild Turkeys from Mexico.
-They quickly became popular on European menus thanks to their large size and rich taste from their diet of wild nuts.
+- In the early 1500s, European explorers brought home Wild Turkeys from Mexico, where native people had domesticated the birds centuries earlier.
+Turkeys quickly became popular on European menus thanks to their large size and rich taste from their diet of wild nuts.
 Later, when English colonists settled on the Atlantic Coast, they brought domesticated turkeys with them.

 - It’s possible to distinguish wandering barnyard turkeys from wild individuals: Domestic turkeys have white tail tips like the original Mexican subspecies, while Wild Turkeys in North America have chestnut-brown tips.